The Grader

 Most diamonds look flawless to the naked eye.
 Under the loupe, they tell the story of how they grew — read on a scale from Flawless to Included.

 Most diamonds seem completely transparent to the naked eye.
 In fact they often contain inclusions — crystals, feathers, clouds — so slight that they are visible only with a loupe.
-They are not flaws so much as a record: the formation of a diamond happens in phases that are rarely constant, and the irregularities left behind are read, at ten-times magnification, as clarity.
+Think of them less as flaws than as a signature.
+A diamond crystallises over an immense span of time, under heat and pressure that shift as it grows; wherever those conditions waver, the carbon traps a tiny witness to the moment.
+Clarity is simply the reading of those witnesses at ten-times magnification.

 The clarity scale